UWQuickstep/Grail/python/README.md

 `cur` table: Contains the most appropriate value for each vertex computed based on an aggregate function (decided by the user and mentioned in the config).
 This is obtained from the message table.

-`toupdate` table:  The `cur` table is then used to look for distances for each vertex which are shorter than the current minimum distance (stored in the `next` table), and the vertices to updated along with the new distance values are stored in the `toupdate` table.
+`toupdate` table:  The `cur` table is then used to look for distances for each vertex that are shorter than the current minimum distance (stored in the `next` table), and the vertices to updated along with the new distance values are stored in the `toupdate` table.

 **<h4>Weakly Connected Components</h4>**

 In this algorithm, the value of a vertex during the execution (distance in the case of single source shortest path) is defined as the minimal index of a vertex in the connected subgraph that it belongs to.
-So if 1,2,3 and 4 belong to a subgraph, then the value of each of these nodes will be 1 (minimal index of a vertex in the subgraph).
+So if 1, 2, 3, and 4 belong to a subgraph, then the value of each of these nodes will be 1 (minimal index of a vertex in the subgraph).

 `next` table: Contains the minimal index of the vertex in the connected subgraph to which it belongs to.

-`message` table: Intermediate table which contains the potential minimal values for each vertex, obtained from the edge and previous toupdate table.
+`message` table: Intermediate table which contains the potential minimal values for each vertex, obtained from the `edge` and the previous `toupdate` table.

 `cur` table: Contains the most appropriate value for each vertex computed based on an aggregate function (decided by the user and mentioned in the config).
-This is obtained from the message table.
+This is obtained from the `message` table.

-`toupdate` table:  The `cur` table is then used to look for values for each vertex which are smaller than the current minimum value (stored in the `next` table), and the vertices to updated along with the new values are stored in the `toupdate` table.
+`toupdate` table:  The `cur` table is then used to look for values for each vertex that are smaller than the current minimum value (stored in the `next` table), and the vertices to updated along with the new values are stored in the `toupdate` table.

 **<h4>Page Rank</h4>**